zmaniar/Bigcom/api_load.md

 Once your app has been installed, the store owner or user can click its icon in the Control Panel to launch it.
 This causes Bigcommerce to send a **GET** request to the **Load Callback URI** that you provided.
 In a production environment, the **Load Callback URI** must be publicly available, fully qualified, and served over TLS/SSL.

-<div class="bui-message bui-message-info"><span class="bui-message-text">PRO TIP: The load request comes from the client browser, rather than directly from Bigcommerce.
+>PRO TIP: The load request comes from the client browser, rather than directly from Bigcommerce.
 This allows you to use a non-publicly-available **Load Callback URI** while testing your app.</span></div>

 The **GET** request contains a signed payload, as shown below.